enimmy/bhop-get-stats/README.md

    * js-override-offset Override /offset /offsets
    * js-override-speed Override /speedometer /speed
    * js-override-ssj Override /ssj
+   * js-override-fjt override /fjt

 # Dependencies:
 * (All Plugins -> bhop-get-stats.smx) (in this repo) the central plugin.
 You cannot just install jumpstats by itself, you MUST HAVE bhop-get-stats.smx
 * (JumpStats) -> [Dynamic Channels](https://github.com/Vauff/DynamicChannels)
-* (JumpStats) -> (OPTIONAL) [Shavit](https://github.com/shavitush/bhoptimer) For Time/Time Delta chat options
+* (JumpStats) -> (OPTIONAL) [Shavit](https://github.com/shavitush/bhoptimer) For FJT Hud/Time SSJ/Time Delta SJJ options

 # Changelog:
 * JumpStats Overall
-	* All HUD elements (jhud, trainer, offsets, speedometer) can be adjusted to be positioned pretty much anywhere on the screen.
+	* All HUD elements (jhud, trainer, offsets, speedometer) can be adjusted to be positioned pretty much anywhere on the screen
-	* Menus for all of these HUDs have been merged.
+	* Menus for all of these HUDs have been merged
    	* All HUDs should be properly displayed to spectators

 * JumpStats Colors
-	* All HUD element colors are changeable but have inherent links (except FJT).
+	* All HUD element colors are changeable but have inherent links (except FJT)
-   	* You can adjust colors by "action", so you can change the color of any "bad action"/"good action", and all HUDs will reflect that color.
+   	* You can adjust colors by "action", so you can change the color of any "bad action"/"good action", and all HUDs will reflect that color
-   	* The reasoning behind this, is doing it differently drastically ups code complexity/memory and I just don't see a need, this feature is already overkill.
+   	* The reasoning behind this, is doing it differently drastically ups code complexity/memory and I just don't see a need, this feature is already overkill
    	* Defaults:
    		* 90+ Gain / High Speed SSJ / -1 Offset / 90-100 JSS: White
    	 	* 80+ Gain / Decent Speed SSJ / 0 Offset / 80-90 JSS: Cyan